egch/1Z0-829-preparation/docs/ch9.md

 exceptions.add(new IOException("error"));// yes we can add it exceptions.add(new FileNotFoundException("error"));// yes we can add it

-//we cannot add Exception as it could be a list of IOException and Exception is not an IOException
+//we cannot add an Exception as it could be a list of IOException and Exception is not an IOException
 //exceptions.add(new Exception("error"));
 ```
 We can only add element whose type is **IOException** or one of its children.